GabyUSTC/lds-homepage/content/authors/jiancanwu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Jiancan Wu (吴剑灿) is now a postdoc in LDS, Department of Electronic Engineering and Information Science(6系), University of Science and Technology of China.
+Jiancan Wu is now a postdoc in LDS, Department of Electronic Engineering and Information Science(6系), University of Science and Technology of China.
 His research interests include information retrieval, data mining, LLM, trustworthy AI, particularly in recommender systems, graph learning.